Abdalsalaam/the-library/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of WP Resource Library plugin.
+Initial release of The Library plugin.